Shop The Working From Home As A Mom Post Here:

 #13 Give Yourself Grace // It is perfectly okay to want to be a career woman AND a mom.
 Often times society makes us think we need to choose.
 I know how hard it is to have your own business, a team of people looking to you for leadership, and also wanting to show up for your family and give them your absolute best self.
 Working from home as a mom is HARD.
 But know this, moms: there is grace.
 You are not alone in this!
 If you get overwhelmed with work and snap at your kids, there is grace and forgiveness for that.
 It’s hard to be fully dialed in on everything in your life at once.
 Remember to not be so hard on yourself when you’re finding that balance.
 Every day is a new day to try again.

-Thank you to VIPKID for sponsoring this post.
+Thank you to VIPKID for sponsoring this post about working from home as a mom.